StevenTraboulay/StockApp.github.io/README.md

     c) the growth percentage call
     d) the opening price call
     ***issue came up but found fix and resolution***
-2) create indiviidual information calls
+2) create individual information calls
 3) append the calls to div
 4) get market cap info  by multiplying current stock price by the outstanding shares
-5) create variables to open the openingprice, currentprice, change percentage and market cap to append into DIV
+5) create variables to open the opening price, current price, change percentage and market cap to append into DIV
 6) append into DIV
 *** Issue came up but found fix and resolution**
-7) Market cap issue wasnt displaying well, was able to input a new return data point to allow it to flow through
+7) Market cap issue wasn't displaying well, was able to input a new return data point to allow it to flow through
-8) fixed the percetange returns and prolonged 0.%
+8) fixed the percentage returns and prolonged 0.%
 9) fixed an issue with our array dates